 ADDITIONAL LLMLE REQUIREMENTS

-Post-1L Summer: JD/LLMLE students participate in a 1-month, intensive “start-up company” experience that models the entrepreneurial process as an academic exercise (this would not be an actual start-up, but an extended cases study designed to expose students to all phases of an early-stage company).
+Post-1L Summer: JD/LLMLE students participate in a 1-month, intensive “start-up company” experience that models the entrepreneurial process as an academic exercise (this would not be an actual start-up, but an extended case study designed to expose students to all phases of an early-stage company).
 Through this program, students will be exposed to both the legal and business challenges typically encountered by entrepreneurs.
 For the remainder of the 1L Summer, students can choose work at a law firm or start-up, or another activity.

 Wintersession: JD/LLMLE students will attend Wintersession during both the 2L and 3L years.
 They will take courses specifically designed for the JD/LLMLE program focusing on entrepreneurial leadership, networking, idea development and venture accounting.

-Integrated Externship: During Fall of the 3L year, students will participate in a non-law firm externship experience at a local start-up company, supported by a classroom component that examines and highlights experiences from the externships.
+Practicum: During Fall of the 3L year, students will participate in a non-law firm externship experience at a local start-up company, supported by a classroom component that examines and highlights experiences from the externships.

 Start-up Ventures Clinic: The JD/LLMLE program is completed by participation in the Start-up Ventures Clinic during spring of the 3L year.